A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 References and Credits

-1. Financial figures for all companies discussed above were obtained and referenced from Tesla Investor Relations and GM Earning Releases.
+1. All financial figures presented were obtained and referenced from Tesla Investor Relations and GM Earning Releases.

 2. Featured image was used under Creative Common Licenses and obtained from pcfishhk and Richard Wadd.